Street Fighter II V: Characters

 A loyal but spineless servant and chauffeur of M. Bison, who holds secondary command over Shadaloo.
 He appears to be one of M. Bison's top scientists, as he informs M. Bison of the details regarding the microchips used to control Ryu and Chun-Li.
 He usually remains at M. Bison's side, assists him in capturing evidence with a camera, and reports several major occurrences to him.
 Zoltar plays a similar role to Senoh from Street Fighter II: The Animated Movie, as they are both Bison's top scientists.

+The other Street Fighter II playable characters (Blanka, Dee Jay, E. Honda, and T. Hawk) are absent from the series.
+Akuma makes several cameo appearances during crowd scenes, but is not actively involved in the story.